xuzijie1995/Photo-Carousel/README.md

-# Photo-Gallary
+# Photo-Carousel
-This a photo-gallary that is written by JavaScript
+This a photo-carousel that is written by JavaScript